 Your Name: Date:

 Date of Alleged Incident(s):

-Name of Person(s) you have a complaint ag ainst:
+Name of Person(s) you have a complaint a against:

 List any witnesses that were present:

 Where did the incident(s) occur?

-much factual detail as possible (i.e. specific or conduct that are the basis of your complaint by providing as c statements; what, if any, physical contact was involved; any the situation, etc.) (Attach additional pages, if needed):
+much factual detail as possible (i.e. specif or conduct that are the basis of your complaint by providing a fic statements; what, if any, physical contact was involved; and the situation, etc.) (Attach additional pages, if needed):

+I haraby outhoriza CCS to displace the information I have provided as it finds passessory in

 pursuing its investigation.
-I hereby certi- is true and correct and complete to the b nformation I have provided as it finds necessary in fy that the information I have provided in this complaint set of my knowledge and belief.
-I further understand of could result in disciplinary action up to and including
+I hereby cer is true and correct and complete to the information I have provided as it finds necessary in tify that the information I have provided in this complaint best of my knowledge and belief.
+I further understand and could result in disciplinary action up to and including

 Signature of Complainant Date:

 Print Name

 To be completed by CCS:

+Received by: Date: